James-Plumley/zigamp/README.md

 - XSPF playlist import/export
 - OS-backed playback via Windows MCI (`winmm`)

-## Current Scope
+## Scope

-This is a practical "basic VLC clone" for audio workflows, not a full VLC replacement.
+This is a beginner's Zig and OpenGL project for the sake of learning.

 - UI and application logic are written in Zig.
 - Rendering is done directly with OpenGL.